secretstartups/handbook/content/job-families/marketing/director-field-marketing.md

 ### Specialty

-## Director of Marketing, Japan
+## Director, Field Marketing - Japan

-The Director of Marketing, Japan reports to the VP, Integrated Marketing.
+The Director, Field Marketing - Japan reports to the VP, Integrated Marketing.

 ### Summary

-The Director of Marketing, Japan leads the strategy and execution of marketing programs performed at a local level, impacting both the direct and indirect sales motions.
-The Director of Marketing works closely with regional sales leadership to generate and progress demand through events, programs and local insights.
+The Director, Field Marketing - Japan leads the strategy and execution of marketing programs performed at a local level, impacting both the direct and indirect sales motions.
+The Director, Field Marketing - Japan works closely with regional sales leadership to generate and progress demand through events, programs and local insights.

 ### Responsibilities

 - Lead the development of local marketing strategies in Japan, creating a unified approach for both field and partner motions in market in close partnership with (sales) Country Manager
 - Scale field marketing activities and impact, while balancing the unique needs and characteristics of the Japanese markets
 - Create a defined and programmatic approach to channel marketing to support the growth of GitLab and the role of marketing in building the partner ecosystem
 - Be the voice of the field to the broader marketing team, including sales insights and inputs to directly impact marketing strategy and in turn be the primary representative of the broader marketing team to field sales
 - Analyze and report on the impact and performance of regional marketing to a range of audiences, from local leadership to the executive level and tailor the insights accordingly
-- Active role as part of the Integrated Marketing Leadership team; including aligning and connecting strategy to top of funnel of motions, collaborating with ABM to extend and amplify efforts and contribute to local success
+- Play an active role as part of the Integrated Marketing Leadership team; including aligning and connecting strategy to top of funnel of motions, collaborating with ABM to extend and amplify efforts and contribute to local success
 - Achieve high and consistent ROI from Marketing program in Japan, through operational rigor, measurement and budget and financial management
 - Continually experiment, test and iterate programs to define best practice and evolve program as the business grows